 In the event that you are unwell, you will be required to self-certify using this form.

 You are entitled to 3 fully paid sick days per 3 month rolling period, if you are unwell more than this, you will be paid Statutory Sick Pay (SSP).
 Please see section on Long- Term Sick Leave.
+Please note that the 3 days do not accrue.

 Should you need to take sick leave of more than three working days, you may be asked to produce a medical certificate for your absence.
 Frequently repeated short-term sick leave, or extended sick leave without reasonable explanation, will be investigated and may result in disciplinary action.
 For further guidance, please see our Attendance Policy.